Yogi Supardi: Later life

 A letter written by Yogi during his tenure as ambassador.

 After his retirement from the military, Yogi became the Indonesia ambassador to Japan on 31 August 1987.
 He served as ambassador for four years until he was replaced by 16 May 1991 by Poedji Koentarso.

 Yogi attended the reunion of the 1948 graduates of the Yogya Military Academy in 1993.
 The reunion was attended by several other notable figures, such as Acub Zainal (former governor of Irian Jaya), Gatot Suherman (former governor of West Nusa Tenggara), and Muhammad Ismail (former governor of Central Java).

 Yogi became active at the Union of Retired Army Soldiers (Persatuan Purnawirawan Angkatan Darat).
 Prior to his death, Yogi became a member of its advisory board.
 Yogi also voiced his support for Megawati Sukarnoputri and Prabowo Subianto at the 2009 Indonesian presidential election.

 Yogi died at 05.18 on 15 September 2019 in Gatot Soebroto Army Hospital.
 A requirem mass was held for him three days later.
 He was buried at the Semaki Heroes Cemetery on 18 September in Yogyakarta with a ceremony led by the Commander of the Diponegoro Military Region Mochamad Effendi.

 Personal life

 Yogi was married to Olga Wahyu on 25 December 1955.
 Olga became one of the victims of Garuda Indonesia Flight 200 that crashed into a rice field and burst into flames while landing at Adisutjipto International Airport on 7 March 2007.
-The couple has two sons and one daughter.
+The couple has two sons, the eldest is Ricardo Haryogi, their second child named Angelo Karmayogi, and their youngest daughter, Prisca Marina Haryogi.

-Their youngest child and only daughter, Prisca Marina Haryogi Supardi, was married to Mangkunegara IX, Duke of Mangkunegaran.
+Their youngest and only daughter, Prisca Marina Haryogi Supardi, was married to Mangkunegara IX, Duke of Mangkunegaran.
 Marina was given the title of Gusti Kanjeng Putri Mangkunegara IX, while Yogi himself was given the title Kanjeng Pangeran Haryo Haryogi Mangun Winoto.